Shelby Mustang: Modifications

 At the request of owners, a number of Shelby GTs were modified in various ways by Shelby Automobiles in Las Vegas.
 One of these modifications results in a model known as the Shelby GT/SC (Supercharged).
 A large number of add-ons could be had including the "Super Snake" brakes, as well as larger wheels and tires which were necessary to accommodate these brakes.
-Additionally there were three different available superchargers, again installed by Shelby Automobiles or authorized Shelby Mod Shop, that can increase rated horsepower to 450* max H.P..
+Additionally there were three different available superchargers, again installed by Shelby Automobiles or authorized Shelby Mod Shop, that can increase rated horsepower to 550* max H.P..
 These include the Ford Racing Whipple and the rare Paxton superchargers. *Superchargers were limited because the 4.6 engine did not have forged internal crankshaft and pistons.

 2007-2009 Shelby Terlingua

 The Terlingua is a V6 Ford Mustang fitted with a Racing Team package that includes performance enhancements and modified cosmetic details by Shelby.
 The package is applied by Shelby Automobiles in Las Vegas, Nevada.

 The Terlingua features improvements to the handling with Ford Racing components, and improved braking capabilities that included Baer brakes.
 The optional supercharger was a Paxton/Vortech blower in either polished or raw.
-This model also features a deep draw hood designed by Chief R&D at Shelby Vince LaViolette, 20" anthracite "Razor" wheels and a comprehensive styling changes including a logo with the Terlingua rabbit on the hood.
+This model also features a deep draw hood designed by Chief R&D at Shelby Vince LaViolette, 20-inch anthracite "Razor" wheels and a comprehensive styling changes including a logo with the Terlingua rabbit on the hood.